-Dominant chords are major 7th chords that sit on the 5th scale degree.
-To easily find them on the ukulele, let's first start with the coolest chord ever, the diminished chord.
+Dominant chords are major chords with a flat 7th that sit on the 5th scale degree.
+There's a trick to easily finding them on the ukulele.
+First, start with the coolest chord ever, the diminished chord.
 You can play this anywhere on the ukulele fretboard.

-What's cool about this chord, other than how mysterious and old timey it sounds, is that if you take any one note from it and you move it down one fret you end up with a major 7th chord.
+What's cool about this chord, other than how mysterious and old timey it sounds, is that if you take any one note from it and you move it down one fret you end up with a dominant chord.
 Let's move the first note down.

 The little R under the 4th string indicates the location of the root of the chord.
 For all chords of this shape, the root will be on the 4th string.
 In addition to remembering these chord shapes, the roots are also important to remember.
 Roots are sometimes marked with a diamond instead of a circle.